UP TO 60% OFF BLACK FRIDAY SALE SHOP NOW

 3. Are there any regulations for triathlete wetsuits?

-Wetsuits are limited to a 5mm thickness and many of the major brands provide suitable options.
+Wetsuits are also limited to a maximum thickness of 5mm.

 4. Can I use boots and gloves with triathlete wetsuits?